AmirParsaMahdian/cansat_mother_code/README.txt

-This is the ultimate code for aour CanSat.
+This is the ultimate code for our CanSat.

 It contains codes for GY-80 , NEO 6M , SI7021.